 Build a Simple Water Rocket Launcher: Pipe Basics First

 06 The heart of the water rocket launcher is a very inexpensive piece of plastic (called PVC for polyvinylchloride—not CPVC which is more expensive and sized differently) water pipe.
-It costs less than 2 dollars U.S., and that’s enough pipe to make 2 launchers.
+It costs around 2 dollars in U.S., and that’s enough pipe to make 2 launchers.
 I use a 5 foot long (about 1 1/2 meters) piece for each launcher.
 The store can cut it for you.

 The diameter of the pipe in North America is called ½ inch (half inch), but it’s not really half inch if you measure it (the inside diameter is actually about 5/8” and the outside diameter is about 13/16”—weird)!.
 But at the hardware /building supply store you should ask/look for HALF INCH PVC PIPE.
 “Schedule 40” refers to the thickness of the pipe wall and schedule 40 by far the most commonly found.
 Although you might be able to find thinner wall pipe, I like having the additional strength that schedule 40 provides as people hold the bottle on.